When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 - Adverse drug reactions cost more than $136 billion annually (more than the total cost of cardiovascular or diabetic care).

-- 1 of 5 hospital patients are injured or killed as a result of an adverse drug reaction.
+- 1 out of 5 hospital patients are injured or killed as a result of an adverse drug reaction.

 Not exactly.